 5. Fry until golden

-Fry until each piece turns golden brown, roughly the colour of a crispy hash brown.
+Fry until each piece turns golden brown.
 This takes about 3-4 minutes per batch.
 Remove and drain on paper towels.

 6. Make the dipping sauce